mbg-unsw/pnuc/README.md

-# CRE-MI Methods Group journal club: Prevalent new-user cohort design
+# MI-CRE Methods Group journal club: Prevalent new-user cohort design
 A journal club presentation based on Tran and Suissa (2021).

 This paper applies the prevalent new-user cohort design to look the effect